 The process of removing the effects of the atmosphere on the reflectance values of images taken by satellite or airborne sensors.

 A collaborative project between Geoscience Australia, CSIRO and NCI, which aims to provide better public access to NASA’s extensive Landsat archive.

-AGDC will soon be replaced by Digital Earth Australia's Open Data Cube.
+AGDC was replaced by Digital Earth Australia's Open Data Cube.